annafkt/frontend-mentor-challenges/README.md

 For each challenge, I try to gather all the resources I have read through to be able to complete the task.
 This helps me remember newly learned concepts and I can also refer back to them later.

+### Resources for the live version

-For creating the **landing page of my live collection** I used the following resources:
+For creating the landing page of my GitHub Pages site I used the following resources:

 - [JS object basics](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics) - *MDN Web Docs*